 Advantages and Disadvantages of Solar Panels

-Benefits of Installing Solar Modules
+Benefits of Installing Solar Panels

 1. Clean and renewable energy

-2. Cut down on monthly bills
+2. Reduced monthly electricity bills

 3. Low maintenance